cloud-barista/cloud-barista/README.md

   - Upstream repo: https://github.com/cloud-barista/cb-log

 **[Note]** CB-Larva is a special repository that incubates (research and develop) new Multi-Cloud technologies.
+CB-Larva explores interesting ideas and shows the possibility of those (i.e., Proof of Concept (POC)).
+That's why we encourage you to take a look and contribute to the special repository.
-CB-Larva includes ongoing Proof of concept (POC) project.
-Whereas the Souce code of CB-Larva is not released and archived in this repository yet, we encourage people to take a look and contribute to the project.
+Please note that the source code of CB-Larva would not be released and archived in this repository for the time being.

-- CB-Larva/cb-cladnet (PoC for cloud adaptive network)
+- CB-Larva/cb-cladnet (POC for the cloud adaptive network)
   - Upstream repo: https://github.com/cloud-barista/cb-larva/tree/main/poc-cb-net